Deepak-Venkateshvaran/portfolio/_pages/research.md

 author_profile: true
 ---

-My current research interests broadly span the physics of soft organic and molecular materials for energy applications, and the development of novel nanoscale imaging techniques for ambient high-resolution nanoscopy and nanoscale mechanics.
+My current research interests are two fold.
+First, I study the physics of soft organic and molecular materials for energy applications.
+Second, I development and implement novel force-mapping techniques on the nanoscale for ambient high-resolution molecular imaging and for nanoscale mechanics.

 **Research Consortium**